Mehran Mozaffari Kermani

 I was the Guest Editor of the IEEE/ACM Transactions on Computational Biology and Bioinformatics and the IEEE Transactions on Emerging Topics in Computing for special issues on security.

-I am a steering committee/technical program committee member for
+Currently, I am part of steering committee/technical program committee for

 HOST 2017 (Publications Chair)